 Thompson went on to join the staff of The Roanoke Times at 17, where he covered the police beat, emerging racial turmoil in the city and tackled other tough subjects.
 His story about a girl who obtained an abortion (illegal at the time) won the top feature writing award from the Virginia Press Association when he was 18.
 Another, about street racers in the city, also won a feature writing award two years later.

-But journalism remained Thompson’s true love and he returned to his roots as a free-lance writer and photographer.
+But journalism remained Thompson’s true love and he returned to his roots as a freelance writer and photographer.
 He covered news around the world, photographing the horrors at the Pentagon during the Sept.
-1, 2001, covered Mideast terror and has chronicled racism in America for more than half a century.
-He began working on Internet-related projects and started Capitol Hill Blue, the web’s oldest political news site, in 1994.
+11, 2001, covered Mideast terror and has chronicled racism in America for more than half a century.
+He began working on Internet-related projects and started Capitol Hill Blue, now the web’s oldest political news site, in 1994.

 The Thompsons left Washington in 2004 and moved to a hilltop retreat in the Blue Ridge Mountains of Southwestern Virginia.
 Thompson started Blue Ridge Muse that same year.